Marc Smith (poet): Uptown Poetry Slam

 With a like-minded troupe, Smith hosted the first poetry slam at the Get Me High Lounge in the Bucktown neighborhood in 1986.
 The event soon migrated to the Green Mill, a tavern and jazz lounge in Chicago's Uptown neighborhood, where it has remained ever since.
 Other poets in the first slam were Mike Barrett, Rob Van Tuyle, Jean Howard, Anna Brown, Karen Nystrom, Dave Cooper, and John Sheehan, all fellow members of the Chicago Poetry Ensemble.
 According to Smith, the first slam was more variety show than competition.
 Though all slams vary in format, Smith is considered responsible for key features, including the selection of judges from the audience and cash prizes.

 As stated in the PBS television series, The United States of Poetry, a "strand of new poetry began at Chicago's Green Mill Tavern in 1987 when Marc Smith found a home for the Poetry Slam."
 Smith had found a crowd-inclusive, entertaining method for nurturing the poetry scene.
 Since then, the poetry slam has spread throughout the world, exported to over 500 cities large and small.

 In the book, Words in Your Face: A Guided Tour Through Twenty Years of the New York City Poetry Slam, author Cristin O'Keefe Aptowicz describes the influential Smith:

 Since July 1986, Smith has run the Uptown Poetry Slam, a three-hour show featuring an open mic (1 hour), feature—poet or professional touring act (1 hour), and the poetry slam.
 It is the longest-running, weekly poetry show in the country, and one of the longest-running shows in Chicago history.

 In 1990, the first National Poetry Slam was held in San Francisco (with three city teams attending including Chicago and New York City), and has continued to rotate among cities.
 The National Poetry Slam currently sees over 80 teams of poets vying for the title.

 Over the years, Smith has turned down offers to commercialize the slam, including movie offers and bids for corporate sponsorship.
 Smith says that what he considers to be Slam's increased commercial exploitation, and Def Poetry Jam in particular, as having "diminished the value and aesthetic of performance poetry."
 This, combined with a continuing lack of Slam's recognition by "big literature festivals and institutions" in America, has led Smith to become more invested in performance poetry in Europe, where he says the "audiences are growing over there.
 And the aesthetic is growing and evolving."

 Smith has published several books about the poetry slam movement, as well as publishing two books of his own work.
 He tours extensively, performing his own, blue-collar, Carl Sandburg-influenced poetry and hosting poetry slams.
 He also tours with a show titled Sandburg to Smith-Smith to Sandburg, which combines the work of both poets with live jazz.
+With Mark Eleveld, he has developed a podcast, "Thru the Mill with Marc Kelly Smith".